highbyte/dotnet-6502/docs/libraries/core/dotnet6502.md

 `CPU.BusCycles` counts those accesses.
 Because the count advanced by an instruction equals its cycle count, systems can derive elapsed cycles from bus activity, and the tests hold the two together for every opcode byte of every model and profile.
+A system can therefore keep its devices exact to the cycle without stepping them every cycle: a memory-mapped register handler reads the counter, advances the device to the cycle of the access, and then applies the access.
+The C64 does this for the VIC-II, the CIAs and the SID.

 Verification, beyond the functional test programs: